Skip to main content

 Totala+bc+da+b+c+d

-Several statistics can be calculated such as relative risk and risk difference, relevant in prospective studies, and odds ratio, relevant in retrospective case controls studies.
+Several statistics can be calculated such as odds ratio (OR), relative risk (RR), and risk difference.

 How to calculate Relative Risk